A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Characterising the Effect of Chromaticity

 For the purposes of this analysis, it is not required that this simulated sky be exactly accurate to the true sky.
 The simulation only needs to approximate the type of structures that would be seen on the true sky in order to determine their effects on the foreground data.

-Throughout this analysis, we will consider the chromatic distortions produced by a conical log spiral antenna \citep{dyson65}, of the form shown in \Cref{fig:antenna_diagrams}.
+Throughout this analysis, we will consider the chromatic distortions produced by a conical log spiral antenna \citep{dyson65}, of the form shown in \Cref{fig:antenna_diagrams} , which has a beam pattern as indicated in \Cref{fig:chromatic_plots}.
 This antenna was considered to simplify the results presented here.
 A simple dipole antenna may seem like a better choice.
-However, we found that the beam splitting that occurs in a dipole observing over a very wide band introduces an additional layer of complication to this problem.
-The implications of the method presented here on choosing an antenna design for a global 21cm experiment will be considered in a later paper.
+However, dipoles have a relatively narrow frequency band in which they are smooth, and then undergo beam splitting at higher frequencies.
+This variation in the degree of chromaticity across the band introduces an additional layer of complication to this problem, as the ability to fit a signal will vary with the centre frequency of the signal, relative to a log spiral antenna, which has an approximately uniform degree of chromaticity across the entire band.
+The details of this effect and the implications of the method presented here on choosing an antenna design for a global 21cm experiment will be considered in a later paper.